-Being Good Sucks: arguable with White Witches, given that they are not allowed to hurt humans even when they're being burned to death and while they can use their magic to fight Black Witches, they're much better with non-offensive spells.
+Being Good Sucks: Feel sorry for the White Witches, given that they are not allowed to hurt humans even when they're being burned to death and while they can use their magic to fight Black Witches, they're much better with non-offensive spells.

 Bond One-Liner: In the beginning, the witch complained that the fire wasn't hot enough.
 After she pushed the Gingerbread House witch into the oven, Gretel yelled, "Is it hot enough for you now, bitch!?"

 Burn the Witch!: Several witches, including Hansel and Gretel's mother are burned at the stake.
 Muriel's ultimate plan is to permanently make all witches immune to fire.